SnapGames/GDJ101/README.md

 ## Edit

-Import this porject as an Existing Maven Project into your prefered IDE, (like [Eclipse](http://www.eclipse.org/downloads "open the eclipse official web download page") ?)
+Import this project as an Existing Maven Project into your prefered IDE, (like [Eclipse](http://www.eclipse.org/downloads "open the eclipse official web download page") ?)

+Have Fun !

 [Frédéric Delorme](mailto:contact@snapgames.fr?subject=gdj101 "send a mail to your tutor")